fabiopelosin/act/README.md

   - Support for colon syntax
   - Support for GitHub like URLs
 - Automatic syntax highlighting based on the file extension (via [Pygments](http://pygments.org))
-- Fast enoguht for the task
+- Fast enough for the task

 ## Installation